MrMax4o4/KeysKit/README.md

 ## ✨ Features?

-- 🧪 Generate `curl` commands instantly
+- 🧪 Ready-to-use `curl` commands copy & test
 - 🔍 Supports many common providers
 - ⚡ Lightweight and easy to use